ulfsigvardsson/twitterish/README.md

-# Twitterish - A Terrible Chat Application
+# Twitterish - A Vintage Style Chat Application

 Are You tired of Messenger, Snapchat and Twitter with all their distracting colours and fanciness?
 Then Twitterish is the social media app for You!